Curbside Composting in West Hants

 Reducing the Need for Chemical Fertilizers

-- Over time, the use of chemical fertilizer can change soil pH, upset beneficial microbial ecosystems, increase pests, and develop an inability to effectively retain moisture and carbon by damaging soil structure.
+Over time, the use of chemical fertilizers can change soil pH, upset beneficial microbial ecosystems, increase pests, and develop an inability to effectively retain moisture and carbon by damaging soil structure.

 Supporting the Local Economy